KarenHarley/Day-Planner/README.md

 ## Plan and organize your schedule with this helpful tool!

 ## Features:
- This Scheduler is color coded to easily identify the current, future and past hours
+ This Scheduler is color coded to easily identify the current, future and past hours.

  #### Current Hours: